Can making silage with an additive improve animal performance?

 Farmers have little control over the numbers of yeasts on the crop, but what is possible is to limit their growth on the silage.
 As well as practices such as consolidating and sealing clamps well, a dual-acting inoculant can help.

-The dual-acting inoculant Ecocool contains a tailored dose of the same proven Lactobacillus plantarum MTD/1 found in Ecosyl for fermentation, but blended with a second bacterial strain, Lactobacillus buchneri PJB/1.
+The dual-acting inoculant Ecocool contains a tailored dose of the same proven Lactiplantibacillus plantarum MTD/1 found in Ecosyl for fermentation, but blended with a second bacterial strain, Lactobacillus buchneri PJB/1.
 This second strain generates acetic acid, which has anti-yeast properties.
 Ecocool has been shown to both reduce yeast levels and keep silage cool and stable for more than 10 days on exposure to air.

 What is clostridial secondary fermentation?